ManuelZ/camera-calibration/README.md

 ## Coordinates

 There are four coordinates:
-- The world coordinates
+- **The world coordinates**
-- The camera coordinates
+- **The camera coordinates**
-- The normalized coordinates: The normalized coordinates can be seen as a point in the z=1 plane (the "normalized plane") in front of the camera [1, p.
+- **The normalized coordinates:** The normalized coordinates can be seen as a point in the z=1 plane (the "normalized plane") in front of the camera [1, p.
 81].
-- The pixel coordinates: coordinate system o'-u-v fixed on the physical imaging plane.
+- **The pixel coordinates:** coordinate system o'-u-v fixed on the physical imaging plane.
 The origin o′ is in the upper left corner of the image, the u axis is parallel to the x axis, and the v axis is parallel to the y axis.
 We set the pixel coordinates to scale α times on the u axis and β times on v.
 At the same time, the origin is translated by $[cx , cy ]^T$.
 [1, p.
 79].

 ## Perspective projection

 ### Image plane

-In a camera the image plane is ﬁxed at the surface of the sensor chip [2].
+- In a camera, the image plane is ﬁxed at the surface of the sensor chip [2].
-In the perspective central projection model, it's located at a distance f (focal length) from the camera plane.
+- In the perspective central projection model, the image plane is located at a distance f (focal length) from the camera plane.

 ![image](https://github.com/ManuelZ/camera-calibration/assets/115771/09f747da-70bc-4040-9115-d38fc13160cf)

-from [2]
+Image from [2].

 ## Intrinsic matrix